 In 2004, Toyota released a new version of the Tundra to boost its sales.
 Called the Double Cab model, this Tundra had four doors and a 130-mm cab, which was 5 inches longer than that of its competitors.
 The Double Cab was also 3 inches taller and 13 inches longer than the other Tundra versions.

 2006: Darrell Waltrip Edition

 To honor Darrell Waltrip and his performance in the Truck Series of the NASCAR, Toyota released a Darrell Waltrip Edition Tundra in 2006.
 This edition was powered by a V8 engine and had special badging.
-What's more, the Waltrip Tundra came with special 18" wheels.
-Sadly, Toyota decided to manufacture 2,000 units only.
+What’s more, the Waltrip Tundra came with special 18" wheels.
+Sadly, Toyota only manufactured 2,000 units.

 2007: Second generation Tundra

 In 2006, Toyota introduced the second generation Tundra at the Chicago Auto Show as a 2007 model.
 The new Tundra featured a higher payload capacity of over 2,000 pounds and improved towing capacity of as much as 10,000 pounds.
 It also came with a 6-speed automatic transmission and 5.7-liter 3UR-FE V8 engine.
-The second-gen Tundras were equipped with larger door handles and head restraints as well to make them more useful to construction workers.
+The second-gen Tundras also featured larger door handles and head restraints as well to make them more useful to construction workers.

 2008: TRD supercharger kit